Stellar-mass black holes in the Hyades star cluster?: Results

 Based on the stellar mass and the velocity dispersion, \citet{oh2020} concluded that the Hyades is super-virial and therefore disrupting on an internal crossing timescale.
 The measured velocity dispersion within the cluster is commonly used to calculate the dynamical mass of the cluster, as:

-We apply this our $N$-body model and compare it to the actual total mass.
+We apply this to our $N$-body models and compare it to the actual total mass.
 To be consistent with observations, we defined $\sigma_{\mathrm{1D}}$ as the line-of-sight velocity dispersion of high-mass stars and the effective radius $R_{\mathrm{eff}}$ as the radius containing half the number of high-mass stars.
 We find a systematic bias of $M_{\mathrm{dyn}}$ overestimating the total mass of the cluster typically by a factor of $\sim 1.5$ for $N_{\mathrm{BH}}=0$ and a factor of $\sim 2$ for $N_{\mathrm{BH}}>0$.
-This is due to the presence of energetically unbound stars that are still associated with the cluster, so-called potential escapers \citep{2000MNRAS.318..753F}, which are particularly numerous in low-mass clusters \citep{2001MNRAS.325.1323B}. $N$-body model of low-mass clusters with a wide mass spectrum, such a Hyades, find that the the fraction of potential escapers can be as high as 30\% \citep{2017MNRAS.466.3937C,2019MNRAS.487..147C}.
+This is due to the presence of energetically unbound stars that are still associated with the cluster, the so-called potential escapers \citep{2000MNRAS.318..753F}, whose fraction increases as the fraction of the initial stars remaining within the cluster decreases \citep{2001MNRAS.325.1323B}.

+In our $N-$body models, the clusters in the Hyades mass range (within the selected mass cut) typically retain a fraction $\sim 0.2$ of the initial stars.
+For these models, the percentage of potential escapers increases from $\lesssim 5\%$ in the initial conditions to $\sim 40\%$ at the present day.
+The fraction of potential escapers is similar to that found in \cite{2017MNRAS.466.3937C} for models initialized with a \cite{kroupa2001} IMF (between 0.1 and 1 $\msun$) that evolve in a Galactic potential similar to the cusp of a Navarro-Frenk-White \citep{navarro1995} potential, the same adopted for the dark matter halo in the \textsc{MWPotential2014} (see Sect. \ref{sec:nbody}).
+If we do not include the potential escapers in the calculation of the dynamical mass (eq. \ref{eq:mdyn}), we find values that are consistent with the actual total mass of the cluster.
 We therefore conclude that the high dispersion of Hyades is not because it is dissolving on a crossing time, but because it contains potential escapers and BHs.